thomasrohricht/Project-PingSucker/readme.md

 ---
 ## Hardware Requirements

-- Known to runs perfectly on a Raspberry Pi 3B+, but considering its simple mission in life this could probably run fine on lesser hardware
+- Known to run perfectly on a Raspberry Pi 3B+, but considering its simple mission in life this could probably run fine on lesser hardware
 - 2 NICs (e.g., built-in Ethernet + USB-Ethernet)
 - Debian or Raspbian Linux
 - Internet upstream on `uplink`